ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 ## Electrogravitational conversion

 The ratio $10^{85}$ of electromagnetic-to-gravitational scattering might seem insurmountable, but there is another process that has a much higher cross-section.
-This process is called "electrogravitational conversion," which is the transmutation of a graviton into a photon via collision with an electron:
+This process is called "electrogravitational conversion," which is the transmutation of a graviton into a photon via collision with an electron.
+Schematically we write

 $$
 G(\lambda) + e^{-}(p) \rightarrow \gamma(\lambda') + e^{-}(p').